talkiq/gcloud-aio/pubsub/README.rst

         flow_control=example_flow_control
     )

-Understand how modifying FlowControl affects how your pubsub runtime will operate can confusing so here's a handy dandy guide!
+Understanding how modifying FlowControl affects how your pubsub runtime will operate can be confusing so here's a handy dandy guide!

 Welcome to @TheKevJames's guide to configuring Google Pubsub Subscription policies!
 Settle in, grab a drink, and stay a while.